ESMA guide

 It could even result in the closure or merger of some brokers who will not be able to meet up with the demand of the new regulation.
 The mistakes of a few brokers have had an impact on others, but brokers may find it difficult to circumvent these new rules.

 The new regulation will position brokers to re-estimate the marketing expenses.
-They would need to re-direct such funds for the creation of contents like video, PR, SEO based articles and native advertising.
+They would need to redirect such funds for the creation of content like video, PR, SEO-based articles, and native advertising.

 If You Enjoyed this article, please Give It a Share